You don’t have to be a climate scientist to reduce your carbon footprint. Every little change, however great or small, can make a welcome impact.

 You can learn more about what climate change means for Ireland here.

 Possibly the easiest way to reduce your carbon footprint is by switching to a supplier of green renewable electricity.
 Using green electricity helps to reduce your home’s carbon dioxide emissions, while also helping to contribute towards Ireland’s renewable energy targets for 2030.

 Green energy is energy which comes from renewable energy sources like wind, solar, hydro-electric, and geothermal among others.
 This energy enters the national power grid and is then supplied to your home.
-Electric Ireland is the latest supplier in Ireland now offering a green energy price plan.

 2. Lower your thermostat

 Lowering your thermostat is a simple way of conserving the energy used to heat your home, while also keeping costs and emissions down at the same time - handy!